Our Partners

 Cassy Harrison, DipSW, BSc, MSc (She/Her)

-Cassy is a qualified Social Worker registered with Social Work England, holding both a Diploma and a Bachelor of Science Degree in Social Work along with a Master of Science Degree in Safeguarding in International Contexts.
-Cassy is also a qualified Action Learning Facilitator and a registered Employers Against Abuse Ambassador with The Survivors Trust.
-Cassy is currently studying for her Professional Doctorate in Community and Social Care: Policy and Practice and has published research in the field of Child Safeguarding Practice Reviews.
+Cassy is a qualified Social Worker registered with Social Work England, with over 20 years’ experience in safeguarding children and adults across statutory, voluntary, and inquiry settings.
+She holds a Diploma and BSc in Social Work, an MSc in Safeguarding in International Contexts, and is currently completing a Professional Doctorate in Community and Social Care.
+She has published research in the field of Child Safeguarding Practice Reviews and chairs safeguarding reviews.

 Tom Strannix, MA, MBACP (He/Him)